worldspecies/KCompanyWebApp/README.txt

 *----------------------------------------------------------------------*
 *----------------------------------------------------------------------*

-1. Please check Architecture & ERD Pictures to get better understanding about the app
+1. Please check Folder "README Files", to see Architecture & ERD Pictures to get better understanding about the app

 2. There are 2 connection strings to simulate different server, you need to configure it first "DefaultConnection": "Server=.\\MSSQLSERVER02;Database=dbKCompany;UID=sa;PWD=P0w3rfull;TrustServerCertificate=True;", "SSOConnection": "Server=.\\SQLEXPRESS;Database=dbAuth;Trusted_Connection=True;TrustServerCertificate=True"

-3. After that, configure the database contents, execute the sql file = dbKCompany.sql
+3. After that, configure the database contents, execute the sql file = dbKCompany.sql -dbKCompany using DefaultConnection
+-dbAuth using SSOConnection

-4. Default password for every role is = abc@123
+4. Default password (encrypted) for every role is = abc@123